 Gulf Power Company

-No company-specific issues for Gulf Power Company have been identified at this time.
-If such issues are identified, they shall be numbered 25A, 25B, 25C, and so forth, as appropriate.
+No company-specific capacity cost recovery factor issues for Gulf Power Company have been identified at this time.
+If such issues are identified, they will be numbered 25A, 25B, 25C, and so forth, as appropriate.

 Tampa Electric Company